 I gave up ONE food and my high BP vanished

-I still remember the last visit with the doctor I saw for my blood pressure problems.
-She took my blood pressure and then matter-of-factly told me: “I guess your high blood pressure is gone.”
+She took my blood pressure and then matter-of-factly said, “I guess your high blood pressure is gone.”

 And I was taking exactly zero medication.

-I periodically measure my blood pressure at home.
+I periodically measured my blood pressure at home.
 She’s right.
-It’s vanished.
+It vanished.

 No wheat.
 No barley.
 No rye.
 No corn.
 No oats.
 No quinoa.
-A tiny bit of rice once in a while… particularly black rice since it’s a gluten-free gain and is reported to fight cancer.
+A tiny bit of rice occasionally… particularly black rice since it’s a gluten-free gain and is reported to fight cancer.

 «SPONSORED»